allegro/turnilo/docs/configuration-cluster.md

 How often should source schema be reloaded in ms. Default value of 0 disables periodical source refresh.

+**sourceTimeBoundaryRefreshInterval** (number), minimum: 1000, default: 60000

+How often should source max time be refreshed in ms.
+Smaller values will ensure that turnilo is aware of freshly added data but also would put load on the data store with additional queries.

 ### Druid specific properties